Kazade/simulant-engine/documentation/particle_system_format.md

 ### Colour Fader

  - colours(array): A list of strings in the format "R G B A" or "R G B" where each element is a floating point number between 0.0 and 1.0
+ - interpolate(bool): Whether or not to blend between colours